-Muzzle brake finishes (phosphate, nitride)
+Muzzle Brake Finishes (phosphate, nitride)

 Phosphate, also known as manganese phosphate, is a mil-spec finish used in military rifles like the M4 and its predecessor, the M16.
 Phosphating involves submerging the metal parts into a phosphoric acid solution at 200 degrees Fahrenheit for 30 minutes.

 Phosphate provides longer-term resistance to corrosion, and it is widely used because it is cheap, durable and easily applied.
-The only downside of this type of protection is that the surface of the device becomes grainy and coarse, full of small microscopic holes which can retain dirt and filth, making the cleaning process longer and more laborious.
+The only downside of this type of protection is that the surface of the device becomes grainy and coarse, full of small microscopic holes that can retain dirt and filth, making the cleaning process longer and more laborious.